abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 Subexpressions
 --------------

 By definition, every subtree in a parse tree represents a subexpression.
 In this sense, the token precedence values define the subexpression structure of infix operators.
 In the simple example above, the top-level expression is represented by the full tree, with root at the operator ``+``.
-Each literal also defines a (trivial) subexpression.
+Each literal token also defines a (trivial) subexpression.
 The operator ``*`` defines a non-trivial subexpression which corresponds to the text ``5 * 8``.

 In Pratt parsing, recursion is used to parse subexpressions (starting top-down, from the full expression).
 A crucial distinction in this parsing method is